eevee/lexys-labyrinth/README.md

 ## Current status

-- Full support for Chip's Challenge 1
+- Fully compatible with Chip's Challenge 1 levels...  barring a few obscure rule changes
-- Full support for Chip's Challenge 2...  barring a few obscure bugs
+- Fully compatible with Chip's Challenge 2 levels...  barring a few obscure bugs
 - Completely original tileset, sound effects, and music
-- Support for MS Chip's Challenge DAT/CCL files, Steam Chip's Challenge C2G/C2M files, and ZIP files
+- Compatible with MS Chip's Challenge DAT/CCL files, Steam Chip's Challenge C2G/C2M files, and ZIP files
 - Can load one of its built-in level packs, the original levels, or anything you've got lying around
-- Support for recording and playing back demos (replays) from Steam-format levels
+- Able to record and play back demos (replays) from Steam-format levels
 - Lets you rewind your mistakes, up to 30 seconds back
 - Lets you take the pressure off by switching from real-time to turn-based mode, where nothing moves until you do
 - Contains a completely usable level editor with support for every tile in Chip's Challenge 2